Evidence-Based Treatment for Anorexia Nervosa

 - Use of diuretics, laxatives, or diet pills

 Eating disorders are often related to other co-occurring disorders, such as mental health disorders or substance use disorders.
 Thus, treating an eating disorder requires a multifaceted approach to ensure that nothing slips through the cracks.

-Our multi-disciplinary treatment team offers effective treatment that addresses the underlying factors associated with our clients’ eating disorder.
+Our multidisciplinary treatment team offers effective treatment that addresses the underlying factors associated with our clients’ eating disorders.
 Our eating disorder support in Philadelphia helps educate individuals on the symptoms and health risks of their disorders and develop treatment plans that help them regain their physical and mental well-being.

-Like we mentioned, anorexia is associated with restricting their food and intake and can also be associated with other behaviors including over-exercising.
+As we mentioned, anorexia is associated with restricting food and intake and can also be associated with other behaviors, including over-exercising.
 This combination can take a serious toll on the body, resulting in health problems like:

 - Slow heart rate (bradycardia)

 - Low blood pressure (hypotension)